HomeServicesHoliday let accounting

 No. 04 / Common questions

-What landlords ask before booking.
+What landlords ask before we make the intro.

 No. Short-letting is still allowed.
 The change is in tax treatment: short-lets are now taxed as standard property businesses rather than under the FHL regime.
 Whether to switch to long-let is a commercial decision based on yields, demand and operational preference, not a tax requirement.